microsoft/fhir-server/docs/Roles.md

 When deploying the FHIR server into Azure using the provided [resource manager template](../samples/templates/default-azuredeploy.json) the array of roles can be passed in the `additionalFhirServerConfigProperties` parameter, which will add the roles to the [App Settings](https://docs.microsoft.com/en-us/azure/app-service/web-sites-configure) of the front end [Web App](https://azure.microsoft.com/en-us/services/app-service/web/) running the server.

-In the app settings the nested array structure must be flattened and added to the `FhirServer:Security:Authorization:RoleConfiguration:Roles` section of the configuration.
+In the app settings the nested array structure must be flattened and added to the `FhirServer:Security:Authorization:Roles` section of the configuration.
 Specifically, a roles array like:

 ```json
 [